Yuweh/Code.Sessions/Security/README.md

 For Face ID, it only stores one “face print”.
 So, it is not possible to store for logins multiple users on the same device.(Only available for iPhoneX)

-SPEC REQ:
+Sample CODE take aways:

 ## Keychain Services
 -----
-Keychain Services provides secure storage of passwords, keys, certificates, and notes for one or more users.
+Keychain offers a secure storage for saving sensitive data, such as user names and passwords, with NSUserDefaults, plist or similar methods for one or more users.
 A user can unlock a keychain with a single password, and any Keychain Services–aware application can then use that keychain to store and retrieve passwords.
 This code samples contains Keychain Services's functions and data structures.

+Sample CODE take aways:

+How to SAVE

+How to RETRIEVE/READ

+How to REMOVE

 ------